Construction & the Built Environment

 There are predicted to be over 220,000 new jobs needed in the UK construction industry over the next five years, including 3,220 jobs across Yorkshire and the Humber alone.
 That’s why a programme that helps to expose young people to the great opportunities in construction is so important.

-Construction employers contributing to the BLBW programme include Keepmoat Homes, Engie, Sheffield Housing Company and Go Construct, together with a number of other partners such as Coda Architects, Arup and Turner & Townsend.
+Construction employers contributing to the BLBW programme include Winvic, NG Bailey, Bowmer and Kirkland, BAM, ESH Group, Keepmoat Homes, Engie, McLaughlin and Harvey together with a number of other partners such as Coda Architects, Arup and Turner & Townsend.